-The healing of the nobleman's son (John 4:46-54) is thought to be Jesus' first-recorded miracle of healing.
-Martin Collins uses the circumstances of this tremendous example of God's power to illustrate His ability and willingness to heal.
+The healing of the nobleman's son is thought to be Jesus' first-recorded miracle of healing.
+It illustrates His ability and willingness to heal.